 How is Leche de Tigre used to make Ceviche?

 Ceviche is undoubtedly Peru's culinary gem, and Leche de Tigre is a key component of this dish.
 Once the fish, usually seabass or tilapia, is cut into cubes, the Tiger's Milk is poured over until it completely covers the fish.
-The fish is then left in the marinade, where it slowly "cooks" the fish, absorbing all the flavor.
+The fish is then left in the marinade, where it slowly "cooks" the fish, absorbing all the flavour.

 Why is it called "Tiger's Milk"?